Online Swami Vishnudevananda Mahasamadhi and Jalasamadhi

 Swami Sitaramananda is a senior acharya of the International Sivananda Yoga Vedanta Centers and is director of the Sivananda Ashram Vedanta Yoga Farm, California and the Sivananda Yoga Resort and Training Center, Vietnam.
 She is acharya of China, Taiwan, and Japan as well.
 Swamiji is the organizer and teacher of the Sivananda Yoga Health Educator Training…

-Learn more about Swami Sitaramananda
+Learn more about Acharya Swami Sitaramananda